-- 2. Second, we must understand that the universal and necessary laws of nature are not laws that govern the things in themselves (independently of our experience of it).
+2. Second, we must understand that the universal and necessary laws of nature are not laws that govern the things in themselves (independently of our experience of it).
 Rather, they are the laws under which the experience of objects is possible.
 They form the cognitive framework through which we constitute our experience.
-That substance is permanent, or that everything has a cause, are not properties of the things in themselves, but rather are laws, or principles, thanks to which we construct the objects of experience. - 3.
-This explains why we can know the laws of nature, and even know them a priori (from reason alone).
-This is because they do not belong to the external things in themselves.
+That substance is permanent, or that everything has a cause, are not properties of the things in themselves, but rather are laws, or principles, thanks to which we construct the objects of experience.

+3. This explains why we can know that there are laws of nature, and even know it a priori (from reason alone).
+This is because laws of nature do not belong to the external things in themselves.
 Rather, they are part of our own cognitive framework.
-But surely our own cognitive framework is knowable a priori. - Trying to derive the notion of cause from our experience has proved to be an impossible task as Hume has very well shown.
+But surely our own cognitive framework is knowable a priori.

+\longrightarrow Trying to derive the notion of cause from our experience has proved to be an impossible task - as Hume has very well shown.
 That said, skepticism about cause is not the solution here.
 As a matter of fact, we humans all share a conception of the external world as a law-governed whole.
 This notion thus must have some objective ground.
 Kant claims that it is part of the cognitive framework, that all humans share, and thanks to which we constitute our experience.
-The universal and necessary laws of nature are the necessary conditions for the constitution of experience. - From Judgment of perception to judgments of experience: application of the pure concepts of the understanding, or categories. - Judgments of perception is only subjectively valid: I take them to be valid only for me, now.
-E.g. the stone is warm - Judgments of experience is objectively valid: I take them to be valid for everybody, always.
-E.g. The sun warms a stone into a judgment of experience?
+The ideas of universal and necessary laws of nature is a necessary condition for the constitution of objective experience.

+• From Judgment of perception to judgments of experience: application of the pure concepts of the understanding, or categories.

+- Judgments of perception is only subjectively valid: I take them to be valid only for me, now.
+E.g. the stone is warm

+- Judgments of experience is objectively valid: I take them to be valid for everybody, always.
+E.g. The sun warms a stone

+All judgments of experience are initially mere judgment of perception, and are then turn into objective, universal judgments (judgments of experience).1 The question is then: what turns a judgment of perception into a judgment of experience?
 In other words, how does a judgment gain objectivity?

-All judgments of experience are initially mere judgment of perception, and are then turn into objective, universal judgments (judgments of experience).1 The question is then: what turns a judgment of perception